 Atopic Dermatitis in Children (2+ Years Old)

-Atopic dermatitis (eczema) (also called atopic eczema) is a common chronic skin disease in children.
-It most commonly begins in infants, with approximately 60% of cases of atopic dermatitis develop in the first year of life, and 90% of all cases of atopic dermatitis develop by 5 years of age.1 Atopic dermatitis is caused by a combination of factors, including a genetic predisposition, environmental factors, a dysfunction in the immune system, and a dysfunction of the skin barrier.2,3 There are some differences in eczema depending on the age of the person affected.
+Atopic dermatitis (eczema) is a common chronic skin disease in children.
+It most commonly begins in infants.
+Approximately 60% of cases develop in the first year of life, and 90% of all cases develop by 5 years of age.1 Atopic dermatitis is caused by a combination of factors, including a genetic predisposition, environmental factors, a dysfunction in the immune system, and a dysfunction of the skin barrier.2,3 There are some differences depending on the age of the person affected.

 What causes childhood eczema?

 The majority of children who develop atopic dermatitis have someone in their family with the condition.
-A child’s chances of developing eczema are 2- to 3-fold higher in children who have a parent with eczema.
+A child’s chances of developing the condition are 2- to 3-fold higher in children who have a parent with it.
 If both parents have atopic dermatitis, the child’s chances of developing the skin condition increase to 3- to 5-fold.1

-Atopic dermatitis is more common in urban areas, and children living in cities are at a higher risk of developing atopic dermatitis.
-The mother's age at the child’s birth also seems to increase a child’s risk of eczema, with children being born to mothers who are later in their childbearing years being more likely to develop eczema.4
+Atopic dermatitis is more common in urban areas, and children living in cities are at a higher risk of developing it.
+The mother's age at the child’s birth also seems to increase a child’s risk, with children being born to mothers who are later in their childbearing years being more likely to develop atopic dermatitis.4

 Atopic dermatitis ranges in severity from mild to severe.
 In children, it frequently appears as a rash on the inside creases of the elbows or knees, the neck, wrists, ankles, and/or the crease between the buttocks and the thighs.
 Atopic dermatitis makes the skin dry, itchy, and scaly, and it may cause bumps.
 Areas of skin where the rash occurs may get lighter or darker in color.

-Over time, the skin affected by eczema can become thickened or leathery, also called lichenification.
+Over time, the skin affected by atopic dermatitis can become thickened or leathery, also called lichenification.
 Lichenified skin may also develop knots.
 The lichenified skin is itchy all of the time, and proper treatment is important to reduce the development of permanently itchy, thickened skin patches.4,5

 Triggers that can worsen atopic dermatitis include: